 Nestled in the southernmost region of Lake Tahoe, South Lake Tahoe is a resort city known for its unreal views and unbridled nature.
 While this is a popular destination in the wintertime among skiers and snowboarders, it holds it own in the summer too due to the clear blue waters, miles of sandy beaches, and tons of outdoorsy activities to experience.

-Our South Lake Tahoe travel guide features tips on how to get there, where to stay, what to pack, things to do, and more!
+Our must-read South Lake Tahoe, California travel guide features the best things to do, where to stay, what to pack, how to get there, and more!

 How to Get to South Lake Tahoe

 Unless you’re on a road trip, the easiest way to get to South Lake Tahoe is to fly into Reno and then rent a car.
 Personally I flew from Long Beach into Reno with Jet Blue (I love that they have WiFi and unlimited snacks!)
 From Reno, the drive is about an hour.

 If you don’t plan on renting a car, you can choose between a shuttle that goes to South Lake Tahoe straight from Reno airport, Uber and Lyft which both operate in the area, or you can always take the bus.

 As there is so much to explore and limited public transportation in the area, renting a car is the most convenient option for getting around South Lake Tahoe.
 However, if you prefer to avoid driving, then there is a shuttle service that will take you to some of the parks as well as to and from your hotel, or consider renting a bike with Lime Bike Rentals.